 Arin B. Aurora earned her bachelor’s degree in biology from Cornell University, followed by a Ph.D. from the University of California, San Francisco.
 She performed postdoctoral work at Northwestern University Feinberg School of Medicine, earning an American Cancer Society Postdoctoral Fellowship.
 Dr. Aurora continued her postdoctoral work with Dr. Eric Olson at UT Southwestern, where she made important discoveries toward understanding molecular pathways regulating cardiovascular disease and the connections between the immune system and the capacity of the mammalian heart to regenerate.
 Based on the strength of her work, Dr. Aurora was awarded an American Heart Association Beginning Grant-in-Aid award.

-In 2014, Dr. Aurora joined the faculty of the Children’s Medical Research Institute at UT Southwestern as an assistant professor.
+In 2014, Dr. Aurora joined the CRI faculty as an assistant professor in research.

 Porrello, E.R., Johnson, B.A., Aurora, A.B., Simpson, E., Nam, Y.J., Matkovich, S.J., Dorn, G.W.
 2nd, van Rooij, E., Olson, E.N.
 (2011).
 MiR-15 family regulates postnatal mitotic arrest of cardiomyocytes.
 Circ Res.
 109, 670-679.
 (PubMed)